See our full gallery for videos & past projects in

 The list of materials suitable for waterjet cutting is fairly comprehensive, primarily excluding only tempered glass and very hard ceramics.

-• Non-abrasive waterjet cutting.
 Non-abrasive waterjet cutting is ideal for precisely cutting softer materials such as food, foam, rubber, and textiles.
-This process forces water at extremely high pressures through a ruby, sapphire, or diamond opening.
-The water stream moves at almost twice the speed of sound, granting exceptional cutting capabilities.
+This process pumps water at extremely high pressures through a ruby, sapphire, or diamond opening.
+The water stream moves at a velocity of almost twice the speed of sound, granting exceptional cutting capabilities.

-• Abrasive waterjet cutting.
-Adding abrasives to the water stream facilitates the cutting of very hard materials, including most metals.
+Adding abrasive particles to the stream of water facilitates the cutting of very hard and thicker materials, including steel and most metals.

 These two methods grant a high level of versatility to the waterjet cutting process.
 Common examples of waterjet cutting projects may include: